Explore Dynamic Strength → Strength that moves

 Aqua bags: Carries, rotational presses, cleans, Turkish get-ups.
 The instability does the work.
 Keep loads moderate and focus on control.
 Great for flow-style sessions where you move between exercises without rest.

 These tools are progressions, not starting points.
 If you can't hold a solid plank, side plank, or bird dog without your back sagging or hurting, start there.
 Build the foundation before adding instability or load.
-The basics aren't glamorous, but they earn you the right to do the fun stuff.
+The basics aren't glamorous, but they earn you the right to do the more demanding work.

 Frequently Asked Questions